Employment rate

 Regional labour market statistics

-Labour market statistics for the broader North East region.
+A summary of the latest labour market statistics for the broader North East region.
 Updated monthly and more up to date than combined authority level data, but less detailed.